cockpit-project/cockpit/HACKING.md

     $ npm install phantomjs-prebuilt

-## Building and Installing RPMs

-If you wish to test out a development branch on Fedora, you can just build installable RPMs.

-    $ tools/make-rpms --verbose
-    $ sudo yum install noarch/cockpit*-wip-1.rpm x86_64/cockpit*-wip-1.rpm

-If you want to develop Cockpit, then skip this section, and build from source.

-## Building and Installing from source

 Cockpit uses the autotools and thus there are the familiar `./configure` script and the familar Makefile targets.

-But after a fresh clone of the Cockpit sources, you need to prepare them by running `autogen.sh`.
-Maybe like so:
+But after a fresh clone of the Cockpit sources, you need to prepare them by running `autogen.sh` like this:

     $ mkdir build
     $ cd build
-    $ ../autogen.sh --prefix=/usr --enable-maintainer-mode --enable-debug
+    $ ../autogen.sh --prefix=/usr --enable-debug

-As shown, `autogen.sh` also runs 'configure' with the given options, and it also prepares the build tree by downloading various nodejs dependencies.
+As shown, `autogen.sh` runs 'configure' with the given options, and it also prepares the build tree by downloading various nodejs dependencies.

 When working with a Git clone, it is therefore best to simply always